tangb/remotedev/README.md

     slave.join()
 ```

-## PyRemoteDev as service
+## RemoteDev as service
-You can launch pyremotedev as service (only available on linux env).
+You can launch remotedev as service (only available on linux env).
 ```
 With systemd:
 systemctl start remotedev.service